tsileo/microblog.pub/docs/user_guide.md

 ## Admin section

-You can login to the admin section by visiting `https://yourdomain.tld/admin` and use the password set during the initial configuration.
+You can login to the admin section by clicking on the `Admin` link in the footer or by visiting `https://yourdomain.tld/admin`.
+The password is the one set during the initial configuration.

 ### Lookup